 In an interview with Albert Riley’s daughter, Dorothy James, in 1996, she explained how the family loved living by the sea and persuaded their father to return to the Thirroul Saloon in 1927.

-Mr Riley had a short stay as host and died in 1934.
+Mr Riley had a short stay as host though, and he died in 1934.

 On one of his regular shooting expeditions in the Broken Hill region of western NSW his appendix burst.
 He was rushed back to Bulli Hospital in a critical condition where he died.

-Local cop, Sergeant Breeze, was sympathetic towards the grieving widower, allowing her to continue as host at the Thirroul wine bar.
-Winifred Riley was the first women in NSW to hold a wine license in 1936, Mrs James, of Austinmer, said.
+Local cop, Sergeant Breeze, was sympathetic towards the grieving widower, and was favourable to the widow continuing as host at the Thirroul wine bar.
+According to Mrs James of Austinmer, her mother, Winifred Riley was the first women in NSW to hold a wine license in 1936.

 Although the saloon was supposed to be closed, the side door at Riley’s became known for “after hour” take aways, or a place to join a favoured few who were allowed to gather in the small public bar for a drink.

 Mrs Riley answered the door with her signature flash light which she shone in the expectant customer’s face.
-If you were a regular you were allowed entry, if not, and a fuss was made, the large torch came in handy as a deterrent.
+If you were a regular you were allowed entry, if not, and a fuss was made, the large torch came in handy as a threatening weapon of deterrent.

-Mrs Riley’s regulars included employees of Williams’ Funeral Parlour, at Bulli, who after burying an unfortunate client, would adjourn to the saloon, dressed in top hat and tails, for their own “wake”.
+Mr Oakley told me that Mrs Riley’s regulars included employees of Williams’ Funeral Parlour, at nearby Bulli, who after burying an unfortunate customer, would adjourn to the saloon, dressed in top hats and tails, for their own “wake”.

 The last host of the wine bar was a F. E. Gillmore who operated the famous landmark from 1955 to 1962.
 The saloon was demolished to make way for a block of units in the 1970s.